randomstuffhere1/OPtimized-AutoClicker/README.md

 ## Downloading Releases

+### GitHub Releases

+You can download pre-compiled binaries from the GitHub Releases section:

+1. Navigate to the "Releases" tab
+2. Download the latest release zip file (e.g., `rust-autoclicker-v2.1.2-windows.zip`)
+3. Extract the archive and run `rust_autoclicker.exe`

-### Github Actions Builds
+### GitHub Actions Builds

-You can download pre-compiled binaries directly from the Github Actions workflow:
+You can also download builds directly from GitHub Actions workflow:

 1. Navigate to the "Actions" tab
-2. Select the latest successful workflow run
+2. Select the latest successful "Release Build" workflow run
 3. Scroll down to the "Artifacts" section
 4. Download the Windows release binary

-**Note**: Github Actions builds are manually triggered and only compiled when a stable build is ready.
+**Note**: The Release Build workflow creates proper GitHub releases with versioned zip files containing the executable, icon, and documentation.
 These builds represent carefully vetted releases with full optimizations.

 ## Usage